 Car Accident Attorneys Representing Victims in Port St. Lucie and Surrounding Areas

 In almost all aspects of our lives, we rely on our hands in one way or another.
 Whether it be typing for work, operating a steering wheel to drive, or playing with our children, hands, wrists, and fingers are an integral part of doing things that we enjoy or need to do in order to make a living.
 When someone endures serious hand, wrist, or finger injuries, these activities become significantly more difficult or sometimes impossible.
 If these injuries arose from another party’s negligence, that individual should be held liable.
 The Port St. Lucie car accident lawyers at Donaldson & Weston assist injured victims with pursuing the proper legal action against negligent drivers responsible for causing their harm.
 We are committed to making sure that our clients receive knowledgeable legal guidance and zealous representation for claims associated with their injuries.
-Our attorneys are available to speak with you to determine your next legal steps.
-Contact our office today to learn more about our legal services and see how we can help.
+Our car accident attorneys are available to speak with you to determine your next legal steps.
+Contact a car accident attorney today to learn more about our legal services and see how we can help.

 Injuries Affecting the Hand, Wrist, or Finger

 Hand, wrist, and finger injuries are common for victims involved in a car crash, since drivers and passengers may use their hands to brace themselves upon an impact.
 These injuries range from mild to significant, with the latter sometimes requiring extensive surgery and rehabilitation to regain function.
 Car accident lawyers at Donaldson & Weston assist victims with seeking the financial support needed for their recovery.
 Some common hand, wrist, and finger injuries potentially derived from a car accident include: